 File the motion: now that you’ve finished the document, go and file the motion at the same court where you filed for your legal separation.
 The process is simple enough, but it is important that the document you create to end your legal separation is properly composed to ensure there are no issues in getting the process taken care of quickly.

-The team at Hildebrand Law are all too familiar with the situations surrounding divorce and legal separations.
-However, there are the instances where couples are able to reconcile and find themselves in a much happier ending than dissolving their relationships.
+The team at Hildebrand Law, PC is all too familiar with the situations surrounding divorce and legal separations.
+However, there are instances where couples can reconcile and find themselves in a much happier ending than dissolving their relationships.

 If you have questions about reversing legal separation in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
 Our Arizona legal separation and family law attorneys have over 100 years of combined experience successfully representing clients in legal separation and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.

 Call us today at (480)305-8300 or reach out to us through our appointment scheduling form to schedule your personalized consultation and turn your Arizona legal separation or family law case around today.